Tonsil Surgery for Kids in Melbourne

 Most children recover well after tonsil surgery, but it’s important to know when to seek help.

-Contact Dr. Simon Braham or visit your nearest hospital if your child has:
+Contact or visit your nearest hospital if your child has:

-- Severe pain that does not improve with medication
+• Severe pain that does not improve with medication, call the anesthetist first.

-Dr. Braham’s friendly team in Melbourne will provide clear emergency contact details and support for any concerns during recovery.
+Dr. Braham’s friendly team at Masada will provide clear emergency contact details and support for any concerns during recovery.

 Risks and Potential Complications of Tonsil Surgery